Skip to main content

 Hand Brakes

-A hand brake is precisely what the name describes – a brake you apply by hand.
+A hand brake is precisely that – a brake you apply by hand.
 It's also known as a parking brake, and is usually located on the centre console but can sometimes be found between the driver’s seat and the door.

-The handbrake applies the rear disc pads or brake shoes via a cable and is used when the car is parked to stop it rolling forwards or backwards.
+It applies the rear brake pads or shoes via a cable and is used when the car is stationary to stop it rolling forwards or backwards.

 To apply it, you hold the hand grip, press the button (usually at the end of the grip) and raise the lever.

 As you raise it you’ll feel resistance as the brakes are applied.
-When you feel the brakes are exerting sufficient force to hold the car you release the button and a pawl engages on a ratchet plate, holding the lever (and the brakes) in place.
+When you feel the brakes are exerting sufficient force to hold the car, you release the button and the ratchet engages to hold the lever (and the brakes) in place.

-To release the brakes you raise the lever slightly to disengage the pawl tooth from the ratchet, press the button and lower the lever.
+To release the brakes you raise the lever slightly, press the button to disengage the ratchet, and lower the lever.

 Hand brake